sosamane/Restaurant-Reservation-System/README.md

 This is a SD project for a restaurant reservation system for LSBU.

-Run python manage.py runsever
+Run python manage.py runserver

 localhost:8000/reserve

-This is the viewpoint of the main reservation application
+This is the viewpoint of the main restaurant reservation application